sandialabs/wiretap/README.md

 3. Copy the server command output that best suits the Server OS and run it on the Server machine
 4. On the Client, run `sudo wg-quick up ./wiretap_relay.conf && sudo wg-quick up ./wiretap.conf` create the associated Wireguard interfaces
 5. Confirm the handshake completed for both configs by running `sudo wg show` on the Client
-6. (Optional) Add more servers and clients as needed with the `wiretap add` command
+6. (Optional) Add more Servers and Clients as needed with the `wiretap add` command

 See the [Usage section](#Usage) for more details.

 # Installation

 No installation of Wiretap is required.
 Just grab a binary from the [releases](https://github.com/sandialabs/wiretap/releases) page.
-You may need two different binaries if the OS/ARCH are different on the client and server machines.
+You may need two different binaries if the OS/ARCH are different on the Client and Server machines.

-If you want to compile it yourself or can't find the OS/ARCH you're looking for, install Go (>=1.23.3) from https://go.dev/dl/ and use the provided [Makefile](./src/Makefile).
+If you want to compile it yourself or can't find the OS/ARCH you're looking for, install the latest Go from https://go.dev/dl/ and use the provided [Makefile](./src/Makefile).

 # How it Works